aws-samples/cilium-service-mesh-on-eks/README.md

 ### Step 7 - Access Cilium Hubble UI for Service Map Visualization

 You can use Cilium Hubble to visualize service dependencies.
-You will need Cilium client in your
+Use the commands in the following command snippet.
+You will see a new browser tab automatically being spun up and see the Hubble UI on that page.
+Select `workshop` namespace in there.

+Below is a sample screenshot.

+HUBBLE SCREENSHOT / HUBBLE SCREENSHOT / HUBBLE SCREENSHOT / HUBBLE SCREENSHOT

-### Step 7 - Create deployment specific services
+### Step 8 - Create deployment specific services

 To test traffic management capabilities of Cilium we will create two additional Kubernetes service resources. `catalogdetailv1` service will be selecting the pods within the `catalogdetail` deployment. `catalogdetailv2` service will be selecting the pods within the `catalogdetail2`deployment.